Table of Contents

 The SSA uses the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) to calculate an annual COLA increase.2 This index tracks the overall inflation of prices spent by urban wage earners on various goods and services.

 The Bureau of Labor Statistics calculates the CPI-W each month.
-According to the SSA, a COLA that's effective for December of the current year is equal to the percentage increase (if any) in the average CPI-W for the third quarter of the current year over the average for the third quarter of the last year in which a COLA became effective.3 For instance, the 2023 COLA, which went into effect for 2022 retirement benefits, was 8.7%.
+According to the SSA, a COLA that's effective for December of the current year is equal to the percentage increase (if any) in the average CPI-W for the third quarter of the current year over the average for the third quarter of the last year in which a COLA became effective.3 For instance, the 2025 COLA, which will take effect with December 2024 retirement benefits, is 2.5%.

 Years Without COLA